-We have been advised by the underwriters that they presently intend to make a market in the Notes after completion of the offering as permitted by applicable laws and regulations.
-The underwriters are not obligated, however, to make a market in the Notes and any such market-making may be discontinued at any time in the sole discretion of the underwriters without any notice.
+We have been advised by the underwriter that it presently intends to make a market in the Notes after completion of the offering as permitted by applicable laws and regulations.
+The underwriter is not obligated, however, to make a market in the Notes and any such market-making may be discontinued at any time in the sole discretion of the underwriter without any notice.
 Accordingly, no assurance can be given as to the liquidity of, or development of a public trading market for, the Notes.
 If an active public trading market for the Notes does not develop, the market price and liquidity of the Notes may be adversely affected.